+Note:

-Note: This policy addresses discrimination, harassment, and retaliation involving District students.
-For provisions regarding discrimination, harassment, and retaliation involving District employees, see DIA.
+This policy addresses discrimination, including harassment, and retaliation against District students.
+For Title IX and other provisions regarding discrimination, including harassment, and retaliation against District employees, see DIA.
 For reporting requirements related to child abuse and neglect, see FFG.
 Note that FFH shall be used in conjunction with FFI (bullying) for certain prohibited conduct.